unrust/unrust/README.md

 ## Usage

-You can reference [basic.rs](https://github.com/edwin0cheng/unrust/blob/master/examples/basic.rs) for now, more documetations will be incoming.
+You can reference [basic.rs](https://github.com/edwin0cheng/unrust/blob/master/examples/basic.rs) for now, more documetations will be coming soon.

 ## Build